pkramme/btsoot/README.md

 # BTSOOT [![build status](https://git.paukra.com/open-source/btsoot/badges/master/build.svg)](https://git.paukra.com/open-source/btsoot/commits/master)

-THIS SOFTWARE USES xxhash, which is distributed under BSD license.

 ## What is BTSOOT
 `tl;dr: A data selective backup/cloning tool that only manipulates changed data`
 First of: BTSOOT should only be used under very special circumstaces.
 If these requirements are